SindieCastro/Predicting_Sales_Using_Machine_Learning/README.md

 The data was initially explored to determine which columns to keep as features and which columns to drop.
 The following are the columns dropped and retained for analysis.

 - Dropped columns: Name, Year, Publisher, Other_Sales, Global Sales.
-- Kept columns: Platform, Genre, NA_Sales, EU_Sales, JP_Sales
+- Retained columns: Platform, Genre, NA_Sales, EU_Sales, JP_Sales

 The columns Name and Publisher were dropped due to a large number of unique values and not very useful for the ML model.
 The Global_Sales column was dropped because it is a sum of the regional sales numbers.
 The team debated whether or not to keep Other_Sales column, but ultimately it was dropped.
 The Other_Sales column represented all sales outside of NA, EU, and JP, and the team felt that in a real-world application, this data would likely not be available prior to launching a video game in a major market.
 The data that was kept for analysis was reviewed for null values.
 Fortunately, no null values were found, so the team proceeded with the analysis.